 Two of the most beautiful cities in central Europe are without a doubt Vienna and Prague, but which one are you going to choose to visit?
 Technically and in an ideal world, you would go from one to the other and see both in one trip, especially as they are only a train ride or short flight apart but alas, for most of us, having enough money and/or time gets in the way.

-So, how are we going to choose when it comes to Vienna vs Prague?
+So, how are we going to choose when it comes to choosing between Vienna or Prague?
 It’s an impossible choice but here are some comparable details about each of them that should make sure you go to the one that suits you the most.

 Vienna is the capital of Austria and is renowned for being a city with friendly residents, stunning buildings, lots of green spaces, and it’s also squeaky clean with a bit of elegance thrown in.